 Valve to be supplied with flanged ends in accordance with ANSI B16.1, Class 125 unless indicated otherwise on the Contract Drawings.

-Required pressure rating [1,035 kPa] [1,378 kPa] [1,725 kPa] unless noted otherwise on the Contract Drawings.
+Required pressure rating 1,725 kPa unless noted otherwise on the Contract Drawings.

 The valve shall be suitable for potable water applications and conform to the requirements of NSF/ANSI 61.